good from the roots

 On average, La Viola has around 22% less glucose, fructose and sucrose than commercial carrots, with a higher percentage of glucose and fructose than sucrose.
 La Viola has a high nutritional and “nutraceutical” value, and seems particularly well suited to meet the growing demand for healthy food.
 It has also been noted that our carrots have greater antioxidant properties than regular carrots and provide higher quantities of vitamin A. Raw or cooked, these carrots are delicious and can

 be used for making both sweet (cakes, jams) and savoury (side dishes, pies, pasta dishes) meals.

-We enjoy putting roots down
+putting roots down

 La Viola is planted from mid-August through to the end of September, while the harvest occurs from the first days of December to March-April.
 The roots vary in length from 15 to 25 cm; the diameter can reach up to 5 cm.
 What makes these carrots exceptional, in addition to their variegated colour, lies in their consistency and decidedly original flavour.
 Located just a few meters from the sea, our fields are basically sandy and have a rather high salinity which is enhanced by irrigation with brackish water coming from wells that communicate with the first marine infiltrations.
 The most difficult and delicate phase of the cultivation process is undoubtedly the harvest, performed manually with the aid of a pitchfork.
 After the harvest, the roots are washed with the same (brackish) water used for irrigation to remove the soil, and are placed in wooden boxes to be put on sale.